You can find someone online via the following methods:

 - Useful? read on to find out more on how to do these.

-So, after you try using google, where should you next go to find someone online?
+So, where should you next go to find someone online after you try using google?
 From our experience, we suggest you try out Facebook and Twitter as your next step.

 How to search Social Networks

-Another trick you can use Google for is to actually run an image search for the person’s face, to find them online.
-However, to do this you do need an actual image of who you are looking for.
-Only have a side picture or a partial picture? not to worry, google still does a good job and tracking down similar pictures.
+Another trick you can use Google for is to actually run an image search for the person’s face to find them online.
+However, to do this, you need an actual image of who you are looking for.
+Only have a side picture or a partial picture?
+Not to worry, google still does a good job and tracking down similar pictures.